 LifeROOTS, Inc. has a defined contribution pension plan under Internal Revenue Code 403(b) covering all employees except for employees under supported employment programs, federal contracts, and those who are highly compensated.
 LifeROOTS, Inc. amended the plan on February 23, 2012 to not permit employer matching contributions.
-Previous to this amendment, LifeROOTS, Inc. contributed three percent of covered compensation to the plan to those employees that are participating in the plan.
-LifeROOTS, Inc.'s contributions totaled \$0 and \$15,345 for the years ended June 30, 2013 and 2012, respectively.
+Therefore, no contributions were made to the plan by the Organization for the years ended June 30, 2014 and 2013.

 LifeROOTS, Inc. also sponsors a health and welfare plan covering certain employees that perform services under contracts that LifeROOTS, Inc. enters into with certain government agencies or similar entities.
 LifeROOTS, Inc. is obligated to provide certain fringe benefits under these contracts.
-The fringe benefit amount is \$3.71 per hour.
-Amounts contributed by LifeROOTS, Inc. into the plan totaled \$198,569 and \$250,345 for the years ended June 30, 2013 and 2012, respectively.
+The fringe benefit amount is \$3.71 and \$3.50 per hour for the years ended June 30, 2014 and 2013, respectively.
+Amounts contributed by LifeROOTS, Inc. into the plan totaled \$215,846 and \$198,569 for the years ended June 30, 2014 and 2013, respectively.